sachin17git/ATP-dbms-analysis/README.md

 # ATP-dbms-analysis
 ## Association of Tennis Professionals
-Statistical Analysis of tennis professionals for the past 3 years with the help of a database management system.
+Statistical Analysis of tennis professionals for the past 3 years with the help of a database management system (SQL).

 Dataset --> https://github.com/JeffSackmann/tennis_atp